 Unfortunately, this is another “norm” we see among funeral homes.
 There is no law in New Jersey that requires a licensed funeral director to witness the cremation – they are only required to be there when the individual is brought to the crematory.
 Don’t get us wrong, if we didn’t trust the crematory we work with, we wouldn’t be working with them.
 But it comes down to professional responsibility.
 We believe that simply dropping off your loved one does not fulfill the spirit of the task you have trusted us to complete.

-Like we said in last week’s blog, convenience is not in our vocabulary when it comes to something like this.
+Convenience is not in our vocabulary when it comes to something like this.
 It doesn’t matter how many families we are serving at a given time.
 When a family has completed their positive identification, our funeral directors call the crematory to make an appointment for an open retort (cremation chamber).
 Our funeral directors personally transport the individual to the crematory at the specified date and time.
 They review the paperwork and double check that all the identification (both on documents and on metal tags) is identical.
-Our funeral directors do not leave the crematory until they have physically watched the individual be placed into the designated cremation chamber, have seen the chamber door closed, and the process initiated.

 This obviously takes significantly more time than many funeral homes are used to spending at the crematory.
 But tell us what that extra time is worth when we can call a family to say “I accompanied Mom to the crematory today for our appointment, and I can personally assure you that she arrived safely and that the cremation was underway before I left the building” and actually mean it.

 When you trust Simple Cremation of New Jersey with the care of someone you love, you’re not just getting a cremation.
 You’re getting a commitment from professionals who take pride in providing peace of mind when it matters most.
 We are serious about what we do, and we believe that a cremation without these extra assurances is simply a job left unfinished.
 Your family deserves more than that.